 Below are some of my favorite film and television Glass pieces in two categories: Film scores and Qatsi (which I’ll explain when we get to it).

 Glass has scored many, many films.
 Here I will link to just a few of my favorites.
 I link to videos featuring the music when I can, otherwise I link to the official trailer.
-See the “Films scored by Philip Glass” category page on Wikipedia page for a more complete list (yet even hat page is not complete).
+See the “Films scored by Philip Glass” category page on Wikipedia page for a more complete list (yet even that page is not complete).

 Mishima.
 This avant-garde film covers the life of the Japanese writer Yukio Mishima in four acts.
-If you plan to watch the film then do yourself the favor of not googling out its topic, because it’s an amazing story and you don’t want any spoilers.
+If you plan to watch the film then do yourself the favor of not first googling about its topic, because it’s an amazing story and you don’t want any spoilers.
 The score for this film is remarkable, and pieces of it have been repurposed in other projects, for example as the opening theme for the film The Truman Show.

 The Hours.
 This film shows a day in the life of three women separated through time.
 One of those women is the very troubled Viriginia Woolf as she struggles to write the novel Mrs. Dalloway.
 I once read that the screenwriter, Stephen Daldry, envisioned this as being scored by Philip Glass even as he wrote it, and listened to Glass music as he worked.
 Glass was nominated for an Oscar for this score.